-Staff - Nominated and elected by the staff employed by the academy.
+Staff - Nominated and elected by the staff employed by the Academy.

 One representative from teaching staff; one representative from support staff.

-The principal is an ex-officio trustee.
+The Principal is an ex-officio trustee.

-Policies and Procedures Adopted for the Induction and Training of Trustees
+Policies and procedures adopted for the induction and training of trustees

-The Board of Trustees has a service level agreement with the trustee support department of SIPS Education Ltd to provide training, advice and support to the Board of Trustees.
+The Board of Trustees has a service level agreement with the Trustee support department of SIPS Education Ltd to provide training, advice and support to the Board of Trustees.

-Newly elected trustees attend induction training for new trustees, and in addition select specific training provided by trustee support in accordance with their needs.
+Newly elected Trustees attend induction training for new Trustees, and in addition select specific training provided by Trustee support in accordance with their needs.

-The Principal is the leader for professional development in the academy and he ensures that trustees are provided with opportunities to receive training in accordance with their role, and academy's training plan.
+The Principal is the leader for professional development in the Academy and he ensures that Trustees are provided with opportunities to receive training in accordance with their role, and Academy's training plan.
+Mark Goodwin has been appointed as Link Trustee, attends relevant training and provides information to Trustees following/regarding such training.